 Make the Code Ready

-1. Now, launch Notepad++ (or your choice of code editor) and paste the below code into a new file.
+1. Now, open a code editor like Sublime Text or launch Notepad++ and paste the below code.
 Once again, I have taken great help from armrrs on Google Colab and tweaked the code to make it compatible with PDF files and create a Gradio interface on top.

-app.py and change the “Save as type” to “All types” from the drop-down menu.
+app.py and change the “Save as type” to “All types”.
 Then, save the file to the location where you created the “docs” folder (in my case, it’s the Desktop).
-You can change the name to your liking, but make sure

-Your API Key with the one generated on OpenAI’s website above.
+Your API Key with the one that you generated above on OpenAI’s website.

 Create ChatGPT AI Bot with Custom Knowledge Base

-3. Now, it will start analyzing the document using the OpenAI LLM model and start indexing the information.
-Depending on the file size and your computer’s capability, it will take some time to process the document.
+3. It will start indexing the document using the OpenAI LLM model.
+Depending on the file size, it will take some time to process the document.
 Once it’s done, an “index.json” file will be created on the Desktop.
 If the Terminal is not showing any output, do not worry, it might still be processing the data.
 For your information, it takes around 10 seconds to process a 30MB document.

-4. Once the LLM has processed the data, you will get a few warnings that can be safely ignored.
-Finally, at the bottom, you will find a local URL.
+4. Once the LLM has processed the data, you will find a local URL.
 Copy it.

 5. Now, paste the copied URL into the web browser, and there you have it.
 Your custom-trained ChatGPT-powered AI chatbot is ready.
 To start, you can ask the AI chatbot what the document is about.